addania/coding/src/pages/TypeScript.md

 )
 ```

->If you then hover over printResult, you will see that Typescript infers that it returns VOID:
+>If you then hover over `printResult`, you will see that Typescript infers that it returns `void`:
 ```
 printResult: (n1: number) => void
 ```

->We could actually specify it explicitely (but this is not recommended):
+>We could actually specify it explicitly (but this is not recommended):
 ```
 const printResult=(n1: number):void => (
     console.log("Result: " + n1)